jerome-trc/biomorph/README.md

 Biomorph is early in development; expect its features and graphical/audio presentation to change rapidly.

-A complete list of credits, attributions, and acknowledgements can be found [here](/ATTRIB.md).
-Licensing information is [here](/LICENSE).
+A complete list of attributions and third-party licensing information can be found [here](/ATTRIB.md).
+Licensing information for this mod is [here](/LICENSE).